Greg Yung Logo

 • Reacting badly to bad news.
 If the messenger gets punished, there will be no more messengers.
 And the problems that don't get surfaced are the ones that quietly grow into crises.

 • Sarcasm or condescension.
 Even once.
-Even from a leader who thinks they're being lighthearted.
+Even from a leader who thinks they're being lighthearted (I am guilty of this).
 The team remembers.
-(This was Marcus's signature move, by the way.)

 • Rewarding the loudest voice, not the best idea.
 When dominance wins over merit, quieter team members stop competing.
 The quieter ones are often the ones with the most considered perspective.